Top 100 Greatest Music Albums

 There are 2 comments for this chart from BestEverAlbums.com members and Top 100 Greatest Music Albums has an average rating of 87 out of 100 (from 4 votes).
 Please log in or register to leave a comment or assign a rating.

-View the complete list of 56,000 charts on BestEverAlbums.com from The Charts page.
+View the complete list of 57,000 charts on BestEverAlbums.com from The Charts page.

 You have albums that are perfect, in the sense of everything is right (Dark Side, Abbey Road).
 You have albums that are perfect because they are human, where the flaws add to the perfection and experience (Exile, VU&Nico).
 And then there’s London Calling.
 For how grand it is, it shouldn’t work.
 It’s not using the most of the double album availability (like Mellon Collie or The White Album) because it doesn’t feel bloated.
 It just feels like it’s meant to be that long.
 It political because it’s telling what’s wrong (Title Track, Guns Of Brixton, Clapdown) not being a rant or rage (RATM, Tommy, American Idiot).
 It works because it’s honest.
 It’s not a story, it’s not a facade, it’s just them looking at their falling world and giving their commentary.
 Love, Death, Drugs, even the dissatisfaction of adulthood, before millennials made it meta (Lost In The Supermarket)

-I think at the end what makes it the greatest album of all time is the sound, compared to the backdrop it was recorded in.
+I think at the end what makes it one of the greatest albums of all time is the sound, compared to the backdrop it was recorded in.
 The world is falling around them, drugs are rampant, the government is starting to ruin, London is calling, and yet they still stand to testify, dance and rock out.
 I think the biggest theme of the album is that the world may be falling around you, but you still have time to have relationships.
 You may be having a revolution, but it’s the secret heartbreak when those around you leave that hurt the most.

-Best Tracks: Lost In The Supermarket, Death Or Glory, Train In Vain (Stand By Me), The Card Cheat, London Calling, Wrong ‘Em Boyo, Jimmy Jazz, Rudie Can’t Fail, Spanish Bombs, Brand New Cadillac, Revolution Rock
+Best Tracks: Lost In The Supermarket, Death Or Glory, Train In Vain (Stand By Me), The Card Cheat, London Calling, Wrong ‘Em Boyo, Jimmy Jazz, Rudie Can’t Fail, Spanish Bombs, Brand New Cadillac, Revolution Rock [First added to this chart: 04/19/2024]

 Year of Release: